 A line cook is one who takes care of all the work in the kitchen where work needs to be done.
 This position has a lot of potential for growth because a line cook might chop meat and vegetables one day while garnishes dish the other day.
 Hence, there is a lot of potential for progress for a line cook.

 An expediter is generally the bridge between the kitchen staff and the wait staff.
-These are those who are responsible for delivering the prepared food to the customers either themselves or via a waiter.
+They are responsible for delivering the prepared food to the customers either themselves or via a waiter.
 However, many times when the food presentation is tricky, the Executive Chefs themselves take up this job.

 Key Points To Look at While You Hire A Cook for Your Restaurant